 No entry will be processed to compete without full payment.

-Addition Dance Competition will only accept Visa, Master Card, Studio checks, money orders or cashier checks.
+Addiction Dance Competition will only accept Visa, Master Card, Studio checks, money orders or cashier checks.
 Personal checks will not be honored.
 All returned checks are subject to a $30 service fee.

 ADC reserves the right to cancel or move the competition location due to unforeseen circumstances.
-If the event is cancelled, all entry fees will be refunded or transferred to another event by request.

 There will be NO refunds after your registration has been submitted and studio invoice has been paid.